Rohan2002/Albums-Android/README.md

 ///To Move Photos between Albums///
 Type in the name of the album that you want your photo to move to

+//The tag format//
+location="name-of-location"
+name="name-of-person"

+Any other tag is not possible